How Prague Has Changed Over The Years

 The servers or waiters in a restaurant or bar or hotel/hostel/Pension spoke very little English if any at all.
 But somehow their English always improved if there was a problem with the bill.

 This is still a part of the culture but not to foreigners anymore.
 When walking into a restaurant you would greeted by a server who would say "Prosim" at least 5 times in 5 different tones before you would even get your English menu.
 Today the server/waiter will normally recognise that you are an English speaking tourist or expat and cut out the "Prosim" routine.
 I miss it though.

 As we all know during Communism foreigners had to pay a far more inflated price for services in Czechoslovakia as it was called then.
 A hotel that I stayed infrequently had a 3 tier payment system, one price for "Westerners", or one for Russians and another lower price for Czechs and Slovaks.
 But still today there is a 2 tier system for Czechs and foreigners at some of the restaurants on Old Town and Wenceslas Square's, so be careful.

 Shops or Potravinys had very a bad variety and you had to go to speciality shops called a Drogerie to buy cleaning products and the Lekarna to buy toiletries.
 Now Vietnamese Potravinys now offer a greater variety of products, some things been even cheaper than the large supermarkets.

 The traditional "Hospoda" and beer halls are becoming few and fewer.
 The early 2000s saw the emergence of more and more cocktail bars.
-Today with many newer bars are trending towards serving and/or brewing a micro-brewed beer.
+Today with many newer bars in Prague are trending towards serving and/or brewing micro-brewed beer.